mozilla/example-addon-repo/docker-functional/README.md

 ```

 Ideally at this stage you should test it out, but if you're working on an
-experiemental branch, it is sometimes easier to push it, and see what taskcluster
+experimental branch, it is sometimes easier to push it, and see what taskcluster
 does with it.

 Tag the image, and push it.
 For the tag, the recommended setting is